-I am motivated by having the opportunity to serve as the person that I wish I had access to prior to my college journey.
-Prior to my attending community college, I had no idea of the benefits and possibilities of attending college.
-Upon my completion and unexpected transfer to UCLA from El Camino community college, I became much more knowledgeable and aware of how possible it is to achieve higher education.
-Because of my unique experiences, I developed a burning desire to help guide and motivate other students along their educational journeys.
+He is motivated by "having the opportunity to serve as the person that I wish I had access to prior to my college journey.
+Prior to my attending community college, I had no idea of the benefits and possibilities of attending college."

-Although I have a graduate degree, I encountered challenges that could have prevented me from succeeding.
+Although Roshawn has a graduate degree, he encountered the following At-Promise factors.
 According to Dr. Victor Rios, At-Promise students already possess the tools necessary to succeed in school, but just need support and assistance to utilize those tools.

-Placed in remedial English and math courses when I began community college
+- Placed in remedial English and math courses

 Privilege is an unearned advantage that is highly valued but restricted to certain groups.
 Everyone has some form of privilege.
 Acknowledging your privilege does not mean you believe you are better than others.
 It is a way of demonstrating gratitude for an advantage you have and acknowledging that those without the advantage experience the world differently than you do.

-As the first person in my family and amongst my peers to attend college, when I applied for the University of California Los Angeles, I had no idea that I was applying to “UCLA”.
-It was not until I received my acceptance letter during my last semester at community college when I realized I had applied to UCLA for transfer.
-This experience assured me that what is taken for granted as common sense to one student can be a miracle to the next student.
-It also inspires me to share my story to inspire other students who too may not be aware of certain opportunities that may appear as common sense to others.
+As the first person in his family and amongst his peers to attend college, when Roshawn applied for the University of California Los Angeles, he had no idea that I was applying to “UCLA.”
+It was not until he received his acceptance letter that he realized he had applied to UCLA for transfer.

 This experience is a reminder to not take things for granted, as what makes sense to one student may seem like a miracle to another.
 It inspires Roshawn to keep educating students on opportunities.